nhd36/cst480/README.md

 - This is the test structure that I used in every coding project.
 I think it is pretty reasonable to split each API service into different testing sections.
 - For now, I am still looking over some sample to see if I can improve anything.
 One thing that I know that I need to improve is how I structure the test cases.
 Right now, the test cases of the whole projects are lying in just 1 file.
 However, I believe that we can split them into different files, maybe folders, for better maintaining and improving readability.
 I am hurting my eyes just to look over 1000 lines of code to find the part that I want to fix.

+## Submission HW2

+#### Design

+1. Keep track of the changes you made to your back-end as you implemented your front-end.
+What changes did you need to make and why?
+Would you structure your back-end differently in the future?

+- I didn't really make any changes in Back End structure.
+- However, I still  believe that it is a mess and will need so rework in the future.
+Right now, I am putting the database integration with all **service** folder.
+However, in the future, I will separate it into a separate folder that only in charge of communicating data with the database.

+2. How did you structure the UI of your search inputs and forms?
+What choices did you make and why?

+- As for me, I found it pretty hard to think of the way how to design a structure for Front End components in order to reuse multiple functionalities.
+Personally, I did not code with React really often, so I need to take some reference from the website of how they structure components in the project.

+3. Did you perform client-side validation or did you rely on server-side validation alone?
+What are the pros/cons of making either choice?

+- I leave the validation to the server-side.
+The client-side only in charge of passing data to the API and display the response that the APIs return.
+- I think the pros would just be more secure towards data type, I don't think there is much difference between client-side validation and server-side validation.

+#### React

+1. What was your experience manipulating state with React components (especially with the useEffect hook)?
+What kinds of things did you struggle with?

+- My biggest struggle was deploying the React with Express server.
+Since I am using external library called **react-router-dom**, this conflicts with how Express works as React did not generate the folder structure that Express wants in order to render the public folder.
+So I tried but it did not give me any green light, so I make a little alternation in rendering components by removing **react-router-dom** and render by state instead.

+2. What was your experience using types with the front-end?
+Did they catch any bugs?
+Did you have to make a lot of manual annotations?
+Did you resort to using any frequently, and if so, why?

+- I find it pretty annoying when for some datatype, I could not figure it out the way to parse the data into the desired datatype.
+I didn't catch any bugs due to Typescript neither, so I think the experience is pretty mediocre.
+- I didnt use **any** frequently.
+In fact, I didn't use **any**.
+I make a lot of manual **Type** and trying to parse data to those following types.

+3. Compare and contrast your experiences writing an SPA front-end with React to writing a MPA front-end like we did in CS375.

+- I didn't take CS375 with you so I don't really sure what you are referring to.
+But running SPA with Express is definitely better experience than MPA due to the way that React's build folder.
+The way that Express expose its static folder is by file structure, which means that index.html is always the first choice when people visit http://{domain_name}:{port}/.
+If you want to add path variables, you need to make sure that the folder matching with that path variables exists.
+- React only renders index.html and whole bunch of JS and CSS.
+There is no file structure, so Express could not work with ***react-router-dom***.

 ## API Endpoints